Nietzsche for physicists: Abstract

 \section{Abstract}

-One of the most important philosophers in the history, the German Friedrich Nietzsche, is almost ignored by physicists.
-The author who stated the death of God in 19th century was a science enthusiast, mainly during the second part of his work.
+One of the most important philosophers in history, the German Friedrich Nietzsche, is almost ignored by physicists.
+This author who declared the death of God in the 19th century was a science enthusiast, especially in the second period of his work.
 With the aid of the physical concept of force, Nietzsche created his concept of will to power.
-Thinking about the energy conservation, the German philosopher had some inspiration for creating his concept of the eternal recurrence.
-In this article, one points out some influences of physics on Nietzsche and discusses the topicality of his epistemological position---the perspectivism.
-From the concept of will to power, I propose that the perspectivism leads to the interpretation where physics, and science in general, is viewed as a game.
+After thinking about energy conservation, the German philosopher had some inspiration for creating his concept of eternal recurrence.
+In this article, some influences of physics on Nietzsche are pointed out, and the topicality of his epistemological position---the perspectivism---is discussed.
+Considering the concept of will to power, I propose that the perspectivism leads to an interpretation where physics and science in general are viewed as a game.